-In this case, I took the latter option because I wanted to send people to the main page for our Deal of the Week posts, which has a timeless call to action (you can see it here).
+In this case, I took the latter option because I wanted to send people to the main page for our Deal of the Week posts, which has a timeless call to action.

-Yes, sometimes optimizing search results is about going back to old posts and ensuring a visitor gets something useful when they click.
+Yes, sometimes your SEO steps involve going back to old posts and ensuring a visitor gets something useful when they click.